 Raffael: True to our motto of ‘Think like a child.
 Act like a pro,’ we put ourselves in the shoes of this target group so that we could see the future product from their perspective.
 Our main priority was creating a bike that works for kids.
 After all, they are the ones who will be riding it to school or to sports practice – not the parents.

 And what did you learn…?

 Raffael: That kids and young people want to differentiate themselves from older generations and do their own thing.
-That Generation Alpha – editor's note: the generation born between 2010 and 2025 – really value independence, flexibility, and freedom, and that it’s important to give them the opportunity to help design or personalise a product.
+That Generation Alpha – editor's note: the generation born between 2010 and 2024 – really value independence, flexibility, and freedom, and that it’s important to give them the opportunity to help design or personalise a product.